Maricopa's Proud History

 Maricopa has grown tremendously but has not lost its identity or its sense of community.
 Rich in history, innate beauty, and friendly people, Maricopa is a fantastic place to raise a family, build a business, or just embrace the warm winter climate and watch the incredible desert sunset out in an array of bright colors across the evening sky and then gently disappear behind the rugged western mountains.

 Today, Maricopa continues to celebrate its cultural diversity, grow and prosper as a community and a regional economic development partner and provide the many outstanding amenities that its residents value and utilize every day.
-Stop in for a visit and stay for lifetime.
+Stop in for a visit and stay for a lifetime.

 Maricopa: Proud History, Prosperous Future